Becoming a Marriage and Family Therapist

 The expectations of what a family should look and act like has evolved over the years.
 The shifts are part societal, part individual.
 And overall, people are more open about what they want in life and less likely to shy away from open communication.
 When this communication is closed off, families seek guidance—and you, the aspiring marriage and family therapist, want to help.

 As the stigma of seeking professional help in the face of adversity decreases, married couples and families could use some guidance from a licensed professional counselor to help them understand each other by going through a family therapy program or even mental health counseling.
 Going into this line of work not only positively impacts the world, but is a great career decision, as therapists continue to be in demand.
 Not only is the career path of a family and marriage counselor rewarding, but the annual salary is competitive with other top counseling professions.

 This guide will explain how to become a marriage and family therapist and what you should look for in a master’s degree program.

 To browse our different master programs offered at Alliant International University, click here.

 What Does it Take to Become a Marriage and Family Therapist?

-Marriage and family therapists help family members communicate with one another to work through personal problems that are causing emotional distress, repair struggling relationships, navigate infidelity and divorce, and even confront addiction like alcohol and drug abuse.
+Marriage and family therapists help family members communicate with one another to work through personal problems that are causing emotional distress, repair struggling relationships, navigate infidelity and divorce, and even confront addiction like alcohol and drug or substance abuse.